Considerations for Remote Software Selection Projects

 Client Team and Vendor Preparation

-This sentiment echos one of our posts, where Marty Anderson and Russ Smith talked about the importance of team structure in a remote system implementation.
+This sentiment echoes one of our posts, where Marty Anderson and Russ Smith talked about the importance of team structure in a remote system implementation.
 Forming the best team of decision-makers, preparing the vendors, and preparing the team to decide have become more important.
-Making sure you have picked people that are dedicated, are ready to be engaged, as well as willing to take the time to focus and get through the process is paramount.
+Making sure you have picked people who are dedicated, ready to be engaged, as well as willing to take the time to focus and get through the process is paramount.
 You can’t afford to have people who will be multi-tasking or otherwise unengaged during a software vendor demo or any other project activity.
 This mindset also falls into preparing the team to make a decision.
 If you start off with a team that is not fully participating or does not understand their role, the rest of these tenets become extremely difficult.
 This is because they won’t be able to communicate what they truly need from the system.
-A solid team of decision makers that is prepared and informed to make the final decision is critical to the success of a software selection project.
+A solid team of decision-makers that is prepared and informed to make the final decision is critical to the success of a software selection project.

-Preparing the vendor is key to make sure all the work accomplished up to the point of the demos is translated to the vendor so they can perform a good demonstration.
+Preparing the vendor is key to making sure all the work accomplished up to the point of the demos is translated to the vendor so they can perform a good demonstration.
 Effective demos must be tailored specifically to the client and not so generic that the client walks away with a ton of questions.
 Appropriately preparing the vendor helps the team make a good decision.
 This preparation starts with demonstration scripts.

 Demonstration Scripts

 The preparation of demonstration scripts based on the business requirements is critical to the success of a remote software selection.
 Parker Avery spends a lot of time working with clients to make sure these scripts reflect actual business needs.
 We use these scripts to help guide software vendors during their prep, but also during the actual live demonstrations to make sure the presenter stays on script.
 This pays enormous dividends for the clients to be able to follow through a four- or six-hour demo remotely.
-With the scripts, the client knows exactly where the vendor is in the agenda and exactly why the vendor is showing a particular feature.
+With the scripts, the client knows exactly where the vendor is on the agenda and exactly why the vendor is showing a particular feature.

 Parker Avery also has the advantage of having relationships with many software vendors.
 These relationships enable us to have candid conversations with vendors and help coach them about the importance of staying on script, as well as tailoring their system’s existing functionality to the client’s requirements.
-It’s important to help set all vendors up for success, so they can demonstrate actual features that best align with our clients’ desired future state capabilities.
+It’s important to help set all vendors up for success so they can demonstrate actual features that best align with our clients’ desired future state capabilities.
 This is critically important so that our clients can make the most informed and accurate apples-to-apples comparisons between software options.

 How to Begin a Remote Software Selection Project